Dataenthusiast23/LITA_POWER-_BI_CLASSWORK/README.md

 ### Basic statistics about the dataset
 ---

-   - Number of Employees: 1,470
+   - Number of Employees 1,470

-   - Number of Attritions: 237
+   - Number of Attritions 237

-   - Number of Current Employees: 1,233
+   - Number of Current Employees 1,233

-   - Attrition Rate: 16%
+   - Attrition Rate 16%

-   - Average Age: 37
+   - Average Age 37

 ## Tools Used